Your First Agent

 • Create custom agent classes

-• Build specialized agents (browser automation)
+• Build specialized agents (browser, learnable, etc.)

 Basic Agent Creation